gonglini/2023ESWContest_free_1035/README.md

 # Detect & Extinguish Fire Servies (Self-driving fire truck)

-This project is created for 21th 2023embedded SW contest by undergraduates attending Suwon, Kyungil Univ.
+This project is created for the 21st 2023 embedded SW contest by undergraduates attending Suwon, Kyungil Univ.
 <img src = https://github.com/gonglini/Embedded_sw_contest_2023/assets/65767592/36d6ebdd-c0c3-4b90-a59a-4096cc5b802d.jpeg width="450" height="350" align="right">

 ## Overview
-This project is the source code for self-Driving fire Truck.
-This code implements motion control of a 1:8 scale car, including move by joystick or autonomatically.
-Supporting libraries provide additional capabilities, such as object detection by camera to provide accident.
+This project is the source code for a self-Driving fire Truck.
+This code implements motion control of a 1:8 scale car, including moving by joystick or automatically.
+Supporting libraries provide additional capabilities, such as object detection by camera to provide accidents.
 The software is implemented on a Jetson Nano running Ubuntu 18.04 with ROS Melodic installed.

-The software is composed of Arduino, C++ and Python nodes in a ROS framework.
+The software is composed of Arduino, C++, and Python nodes in a ROS framework.

 ## Software settings